ptrcktylr/odin-facebook/README.md

 ## Features
 - Users can
-  - post and comment on posts
+  - Post and comment on posts
-  - send and receive friend requests
+  - Send and receive friend requests
-  - set their own profile picture
+  - Set their own profile picture (uses AWS)
   - See friend's posts in their feed
-  - like posts
+  - Like posts
+  - Login with their Facebook account (omniauth)

 [comment]: <> (Add screenshots for features)